Jzbonner/programming-cs/DSA-Workbook/Algorithms/Sets/CartesianProduct.md

 ![Diagram 1](https://github.com/Jzbonner/ProgrammingConcepts/blob/master/img-media/cartesian.jpg?raw=true)

 ### Implementation
-When utilizing Cartesian Products in javascript typically developers will work vector arrays.
-Array manipulation invovling cartesian products typically invovles nested for loops and the array sub methods `.push()` and `.concat()`.
-An exmaple of applying the cartesian product to two separate vector arrays without using recursion could go as follows.
+When utilizing Cartesian Products in JavaScript typically developers will work vector arrays.
+Array manipulation involving Cartesian products typically involves nested for loops and the array sub methods `.push()` and `.concat()`.
+An example of applying the Cartesian product to two separate vector arrays without using recursion could go as follows.
 Essentially you want to:

 1. Loop over the entire array
 2. Then loop over the results array